IgniteUI/indigo-design-docfx/en/components/dialog.md

 ## Usage

-When designing a custom Dialog, avoid placing buttons in the body section and use the existing dialog buttons for your actions instead of new ones.
+When designing a custom Dialog, avoid placing buttons in the body section and use the existing dialog buttons for your actions instead.

 | Do                            | Don't                           |
 | ----------------------------- | ------------------------------- |